 Mobius also began as a kinetic sculpture that is in Paradise Valley, Arizona.

 |https://kevincaron.com/page_Cerberus 3D Gigante 3D printer – Kevin Caron|Some artists use 3D printing software to design their work but do not print the sculptures themselves.
 In fact, a 3D service bureau prints my jewelry because my 3D printers do not have the capability to print items as small and detailed as jewelry.

 I print nearly all of my sculptures, however, using one of three 3D printers I own.
 This makes perfect sense, because the tools I have used throughout my six years in the Navy, as a foreign-car mechanic and now as an artist, are part of my practice.
 My forms and their proportions often reflect those of the tools, albeit often with a twist on or elevation from the original inspiration.

 I currently have three 3D printers.
 My first printer was a 3D Systems CubeX printer, which can print something the size of a regulation basketball.
 It also prints in 3 colors.
 I jumped on the 3D printing juggernaut when 3D Systems, which also owns GeoMagic, the CAD software in which I’ve created many of my designs, offered a 3D printer, I was quick to order one.
-It took about nine months to get it, and I immediately began using it to print in ABS plastic.
+It took about nine months to get it, and I immediately began using it to print in ABS filament.
 You can see it in operation in a series of videos I created about using a 3D printer.